publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch44/m__us_usc_t15_s1824a.md

  __Prior Provisions__

-    Provisions similar to those in this section were contained in section 7(j) of the Export Administration Act of 1979, [section 2406(j) of Title 50][/us/usc/t50/s2406/j], Appendix, War and National Defense, prior to the amendment of that Act by the Export Administration Amendments Act of 1985, [Pub.
+    Provisions similar to those in this section were contained in section 7(j) of the Export Administration Act of 1979, [section 4606(j) of Title 50][/us/usc/t50/s4606/j], War and National Defense, prior to the amendment of that Act by the Export Administration Amendments Act of 1985, [Pub.
 L. 99–64][/us/pl/99/64], which enacted this section.

 ----------